norman/vim-files/README.txt

 My vim files.
-These are on Github so that I have some place central to keep them.
-I'm not a vim expert, you likely will find nothing particularly useful here.
+These are on Github so that I have somewhere central to keep them.
+If they're useful for you in any way, then please feel free to use them.